Xilinx/Vitis-AI-Tutorials/Design_Tutorials/03-using_densenetx/README.md

 The host machine has several requirements that need to be met before we begin.
 You will need:

-  + An Ubuntu 16.04 or 18.04 x86 host machine with internet access to download files.
+  + An x86 host machine with that meets the [sytem requirements](https://github.com/Xilinx/Vitis-AI/blob/master/doc/system_requirements.md) and internet access to download files.

-  + an Alveo U50 accelerator card.
+  + an Alveo U50 accelerator card connected to the host machine.

   + Optionally, a GPU card suitable for training (a trained checkpoint is provided for those who wish to skip the training step).

-  + There are setup instructions provided in [Setting up the host](https://www.xilinx.com/html_docs/vitis_ai/1_1/jck1570690043273.html) and in [For U50 Cloud (DPUv3E)](https://www.xilinx.com/html_docs/vitis_ai/1_1/nip1583226557995.html) - however the alveo_hbm_setup.script in this tutorial will run all of these steps for you.
+  + You should follow the host and target setup instructions provided in [Alveo card setup](https://github.com/Xilinx/Vitis-AI/tree/master/alveo-hbm#dpucahx8h----the-dpu-for-alveo-accelerator-card-with-hbm).
+Ignore the [DPUCAHX8H Overlays Setup](https://github.com/Xilinx/Vitis-AI/tree/master/alveo-hbm#dpucahx8h----the-dpu-for-alveo-accelerator-card-with-hbm) section as we will run that as part of this tutorial.

-Refer to the latest version of the [Vitis AI User Guide - UG1414](https://www.xilinx.com/html_docs/vitis_ai/1_1/zkj1576857115470.html) for other details.
+Refer to the latest version of the [Vitis AI User Guide - UG1414](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_2/ug1414-vitis-ai.pdf) for other details.